top of page

 But I still believe in my art and I still live fully and authentically with art at the centre of my world.

-I stopped feeling like I should be winning awards to prove I'm an artist.
-I stopped yearning for 'likes' on Instagram to feel validated.
-I stopped apologising for having an artistic soul.
+I've stopped feeling like I should be winning awards to prove I'm an artist, I've stopped yearning for validation from others, and I've stopped apologising for having an artistic soul.

-Here's how I stopped endlessly chasing my tail, and finally worked out what I wanted my creative life to be.
+Here's how I finally worked out what I wanted my creative life to be.

 I pressed pause.
 I decided that time spent pausing and pondering would ultimately help me make better decisions about my life, work and values - and I reframed my definition of success.